 But for wholesalers, it is not necessarily important that the sellers they target are boomers.

-So other marketing methods could be used too, such as discussed in this article of mine.
+So other marketing methods could be used too, such as discussed in this article.

 For them, “cold calling” (read my article on that here) or prospecting could be another approach.

 But let’s get back to Boomer sellers.